skyaxe97/tp/docs/UserGuide.md

 ### 3.4 Adding a Deadline: `addDeadline`

 Adds a `Deadline` to your schedule.
 Use this command to add your `Deadline` to your schedule.

+##### Notes on addDeadline command:

+* System will not warn you if there are any clashes in timing with other Tasks.

 Format: `addDeadline NAME /by DATETIME /repeats TIMES`

 ##### Notes on addEvent Command Format: